 Complete Dental Arch Implant Reconstruction

-The following principals apply to reconstructing a whole arch of teeth (example upper jaw-maxilla or lower jaw-mandible).
+The following principles apply to reconstructing a whole arch of teeth (example upper jaw-maxilla or lower jaw-mandible).

 24 Hour Old to New Teeth